Pillar 4: The AI as Collaborator

 What We Expect

-Section titled “What We Expect”You onboard your AI the way you would onboard a person.
-This means providing: an explanation of what the project does and why, the technology stack and architectural patterns, coding standards and conventions, examples of how similar problems have been solved, and clear success criteria for the work.
+Section titled “You onboard your AI the way you would onboard a person”This means providing: an explanation of what the project does and why, the technology stack and architectural patterns, coding standards and conventions, examples of how similar problems have been solved, and clear success criteria for the work.
 Most of this lives in your rules file and project documentation.
 See Pillar 1: Context Engineering for how to structure that onboarding.

-You review AI output like a senior reviewing a junior’s pull request.
-Every piece of AI-generated code gets human review.
+Section titled “You review AI output like a senior reviewing a junior's pull request”Every piece of AI-generated code gets human review.
 Focus on: whether the business logic is correctly implemented, whether the approach matches your architecture, whether edge cases are handled, whether the code is actually doing what it claims.
-Look for hallucinated features (functionality that wasn’t requested and doesn’t belong).
+Look for hallucinated features (functionality that wasn't requested and doesn't belong).

-You work iteratively in small steps.
-You would not want a junior developer to go off for a week and come back with a massive PR.
+Section titled “You work iteratively in small steps”You would not want a junior developer to go off for a week and come back with a massive PR.
 The same applies to AI.
 Work in small, focused increments.
 One feature per interaction.
 Check in along the way.
 This is faster in the long run than unwinding a large batch of changes that went sideways.
+See Pillar 2: Planning Before Code for the spec-first discipline that supports this.

-You accept that AI is neither amazing nor awful; it is contextual.
-Prototyping a new product requires completely different patterns than modifying an existing enterprise codebase.
+Section titled “You accept that AI is neither amazing nor awful; it is contextual”Prototyping a new product requires completely different patterns than modifying an existing enterprise codebase.
 The quality of output depends on the quality of your preparation.
-Research from METR found that experienced developers using AI tools without deliberate preparation actually worked slower, despite believing they were faster.
+A 2025 randomized controlled trial from METR found experienced developers believed AI made them 20% faster while measured outcomes showed they were 19% slower.
 The quality of your context, planning, and prompting determines whether AI accelerates or decelerates your work.

-You own the code, regardless of who (or what) wrote it.
-Engineering culture has long tied ownership to authorship, but with AI-generated code the contract is implicit and probabilistic: you do not know what assumptions the model made or what edge cases it missed.
+Section titled “You own the code, regardless of who (or what) wrote it”Engineering culture has long tied ownership to authorship, but with AI-generated code the contract is implicit and probabilistic: you do not know what assumptions the model made or what edge cases it missed.

 Mozilla's engineering team frames the core tension well: AI can produce code much faster than humans can reason about it, and generating 5,000 lines in an hour does not mean you understand those 5,000 lines.
 The principle is simple: you generate it, you own it.
 Regardless of how code is produced, the developer who submits it bears full responsibility for its functionality, security, and maintenance.